MichellevonHuth/BCG-RescueTheBroccoli/readme.md

 <img src="./design/vendor/a4.png" width="300" />
 </p>

+**Mobile Application**
+*by Hubert Kołcz & Michelle von Huth
+* Created a simple React Native mobile application.
+We managed within the limited timeframe to create a few interactive pages, but did not manage to finish it and properly implement the image processing.

 **Endpoints** by Piotr Andziak, Mira Metzeger, and Hubert Kołcz *made for the purpose of front-end testing during hackathon, instances may be unavailable*